What is Background Geoprocessing (64-bit)?

-The installation of the ArcGIS Desktop—Background Geoprocessing (64-bit) product replaces the regular 32-bit background processing which comes standard with ArcGIS Desktop.
-Using 64-bit processing to perform analysis on systems with large amounts of RAM may help when processing large data which may have otherwise failed in a 32-bit environment.
+The installation of the ArcGIS Desktop–Background Geoprocessing (64-bit) product replaces the regular 32-bit background processing, which comes standard with ArcGIS Desktop.
+Using 64-bit processing to perform analysis on systems with large amounts of RAM may help when processing large data that may have otherwise failed in a 32-bit environment.
 Since all execution is done in the native 64-bit space, more system resources can be used.

 Using 64-bit background processing

 Executing a tool in the background allows you to continue interacting with the application so you can continue working with maps and layers while geoprocessing tools execute.
 Evaluate the following sections against your current workflows.
-If any of them apply, using data from an enterprise geodatabase, for example, ensure you have taken the proper steps to use 64-bit background processing.
+If any of them apply—using data from an enterprise geodatabase, for example—ensure that you have taken the proper steps to use 64-bit background processing.

 Desktop, Workgroup, and Enterprise geodatabases